Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point: Introduction

-For~$n > 2$, the model is expected~\cite{BloNie89} not to undergo a phase transition and to be in the subcritical regime for all~$x>0$.
+The regime $x=x_c(n)$ is sometimes referred to as the dilute critical regime (the limiting curves are simple) while the regime $x>x_c(n)$ is called the dense critical regime.

-While the physical understanding of the loop $O(n)$ model is very advanced, the mathematical understanding remains limited to specific values of $n$: \begin{itemize}[noitemsep] \item For $n=1$, $x=1$, the model can be viewed as the site percolation on the triangular lattice and it is proven~\cite{Smi01,CamNew06} that it converges to CLE(6) in the scaling limit. \item For $n=1$, $0<x<1$, the model is in correspondence with the ferromagnetic Ising model on the triangular lattice.
-It is proven that for~$0<x<x_c(1)=1/\sqrt{3}$ the model is in the subcritical regime~\cite{AizBarFer87}, for~$x=1/\sqrt{3}$ it converges to the CLE(3) in the scaling limit~\cite{Smi10,CheSmi12,CheDumHon14,BenHon16}, and for~$1/\sqrt{3}<x<1$ the model exhibits macroscopic loops (follows from the proof in~\cite{Tas14b}).
+While the physical understanding of the loop $O(n)$ model is very advanced, the mathematical understanding remains mostly limited to specific values of $n$: \begin{itemize}[noitemsep] \item For $n=1$, $x=1$, the model is equivalent to site percolation on the triangular lattice and it is proven~\cite{Smi01,CamNew06} that it converges to CLE(6) in the scaling limit. \item For $n=1$, $0<x<1$, the model is in correspondence with the ferromagnetic Ising model on the triangular lattice.
+It is proven that for~$0<x<x_c(1)=1/\sqrt{3}$ the model is in the subcritical regime~\cite{AizBarFer87}, for~$x=1/\sqrt{3}$ it converges to CLE(3) in the scaling limit~\cite{Smi10,CheSmi12,CheDumHon14,BenHon16}, and for~$1/\sqrt{3}<x<1$ the model exhibits macroscopic loops (follows from the proof in~\cite{Tas14b}).
 Remarkably, the question of convergence to CLE(6) for~$1/\sqrt{3}<x<1$ remains open. \item For $n=0$, the model is called the self-avoiding walk model (one has to make sense of the fact that the configuration does not contain any loops).
-It is known that the critical point is equal to $x_c(0)$ \cite{DumSmi12} and that the model is in a dense phase for $x>x_c(0)$ \cite{DumKozYad11}. \item For large values of $n$ and suitable boundary conditions, it is proved \cite{DumPelSam14} that for any $x > 0$, the probability that the loop passing through a given vertex in $\Omega$ is of length $k$ decays exponentially fast in $k$. \end{itemize} The goal of this paper is to study the loop $O(n)$ model in a wider regime of parameters.
+It is known that the critical point is equal to $x_c(0)$ \cite{DumSmi12} and that the model is in a dense phase for $x>x_c(0)$ \cite{DumKozYad11}. \item For large values of $n$ and suitable boundary conditions, it is proved \cite{DumPelSam14} that for any $x > 0$, the probability that the loop passing through a given vertex in $\Omega$ is of length $k$ decays exponentially fast in $k$ (though a phase transition of the hard-hexagon type~\cite[Chapter 14]{Bax89} takes place).

+\item Finally, it is simple to show that there is exponential decay of loop lengths for all $n>0$ when $x$ is sufficiently small (see, e.g.,~\cite[Corollary 3.2]{DumPelSam14}). \end{itemize} The goal of this paper is to study the loop $O(n)$ model in a wider regime of parameters.
 More precisely, we study the model for $n\ge1$ and $x\le \tfrac1{\sqrt n}$.